Skip to main content

 slowLength = input.int(21, "Slow MA")

-Now for the calculations.
-We'll use the built-in function to create simple moving averages (SMAs) based on the closing prices and the lengths we just defined.
+Now the calculations.
+We'll use the built-in function to create SMAs based on closing prices and the lengths we defined.

 fastMA = ta.sma(close, fastLength)